Giovanni da Verrazzano: Legacy

-The geographic information derived from this voyage had a significant influence on sixteenth-century cartographers.
+The geographic information derived from this voyage significantly influenced sixteenth-century cartographers.
 Despite his discoveries, Verrazzano's reputation did not proliferate as much as other explorers of that era.
 For example, Verrazzano gave the European name Francesca to the new land that he had seen, in accordance with contemporary practices, after the French king in whose name he sailed.
-That and other names that he bestowed on features that he discovered have not survived.
-He had the misfortune of making major discoveries in the same three years (1519 to 1521) that the dramatic Conquest of the Aztec Empire and Ferdinand Magellan's circumnavigation of the world occurred.
-Magellan himself did not complete his voyage, but his publicist Antonio Pigafetta did so, and Spanish publicity outweighed the news of the French voyage.
+That and other names he bestowed on features he discovered have not survived.
+He had the misfortune of making significant discoveries shortly after the years (1519 to 1521) that the dramatic Conquest of the Aztec Empire and the first circumnavigation of the world occurred.